lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 LDAP user information
 ---------------------

-By default, Gafaelfawr takes the user's name, email, and numeric UID from the upstream provider via the ``name``, ``mail``, and ``uidNumber`` claims in the ID token.
+For any authentication mechanism other than GitHub, Gafaelfawr looks up the user's name, email, and, optionally, the numeric UID and GID in LDAP.
-If LDAP is used for group information, this data, plus the primary GID, can instead be obtained from LDAP.
+Name and email are optional and allowed to be missing.
-To do this, add the following configuration:
+To do this, Gafaelfawr must be told the base DN of the user tree in LDAP:

 .. code-block:: yaml